Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings

 Recently, CLIP~\cite{radford2021learning} shows promising robustness by leveraging natural language supervision for image classification on a large-scale dataset.
 Inspired by this, instead of using one-hot vectors to represent the predefined labels, we employ language models to encode semantic labels into embedding vectors.
 In our experiments, we use the CLIP-ViT language model to encode all labels.
 The encoded language embeddings are $e \in {\cR}^{N\times C}$, where $C$ is the embedding dimension.
 The vision embeddings from the segmentation model are $\mathcal{V} = \phi(I) \in \cR^{W\times H\times C}$.

-\textbf{Creating Language Embeddings.} To train a robust model, we merged multiple datasets together for training.
-There are $238$ labels in total.
-Lambert~\etal~\cite{MSeg_2020_CVPR} solve this problem by manually create a unified label list and encode each label in a one-hot vector.
+\textbf{Creating Language Embeddings.} To train a robust model, we merged $9$ datasets together for training, containing $238$ labels in total.
+Lambert~\etal~\cite{MSeg_2020_CVPR} manually create a unified label list and encode each label in a one-hot vector.
 All labels are independent to each other.
 In contrast, we employ a soft semantic embedding to replace the original labels, which can retain the relations among labels.
-Such relations are important for the zero-shot labels semantic segmentation.
+Such relations are important for segmenting zero-shot labels.